esmarkowski/you_look_fine/README.md

 ```
 bin/you_look_fine --run-once --infer-action --vision-prompt "Describe who is at the door." --camera "rtsps://YOUR_RTSPS_STREAM"
 ```

+#### Every 30 seconds describe the person or cat
 ```
-bin/you_look_fine --debug --soft-run --capture-frames 3 --capture-frames-delay 1000 --motion-threshold 480000 --camera rtsps://YOUR_RTSP_STREAM --vision-prompt "Please provide a specific description of the action being observed in a single, cohesive moment, using clear and simple language suitable for a 10-year-old.
-Describe the setting or context and the subjects involved as they appear at one specific instance, not as a sequence of actions.
-Use precise and descriptive language to capture the nature of the key action in this single moment.
-The details should be those that can be confidently observed or inferred from this moment.
-Focus on the most relevant and significant aspects of the action or scene, and respond in second person perspective in one or two sentences."  --max-time-between-requests 5000
+bin/you_look_fine --debug --capture-frames 3 --capture-frames-delay 600 --motion-threshold 480000 --camera rtsps://YOUR_RTSP_STREAM --vision-prompt "Please describe the person in this scene.
+Describe them like you're a surprised hippy.
+Focus on the most relevant and significant aspects of the person and their outfit, and respond in second person perspective in one or two sentences."  --max-time-between-requests 30000 --detect person cat
 ```